1050 Brands 3181 Models 21605 Galleries 13540 Typefaces 6273 Patents

 When the typewriter got home, I decided to run the machine through its paces.
 Unfortunately, I decided to lift the carriage off, and small steel ball bearings spilled out.
 I couldn’t insert the carriage back onto the top of the typewriter’s frame.
 Those ball bearings are to aid the Facit’s carriage bar to push the carriage in a swift gliding motion.

 With a heavy sigh I decided to leave the typewriter with Doug Sanderson of Toronto Business Machines.
 I waited for a few weeks and the news was bleak.
 No donor machine means no parts, which means no Facit.
 What does one do with a broken sixty-year-old Swedish typewriter?
-Find an unbroken sixty-year-old Swedish typewriter.
+Find a working sixty-year-old Swedish typewriter.

 After three months of surfing Kijiji, I found another person selling his Facit T2 for a bargain, in Hamilton, Ontario.
 Driving in the rain I found Hamilton where the city has been situated since 1846.
 The gentleman and I stood on his porch, and he told me the Facit was given to him by a friend who worked in Hamilton’s local government.
 She was unloading her office items and gifted the typewriter to him.
 He decided to sell.
 Having pity on me for driving in the rain he shaved ten dollars off.
 Like I said, a bargain.
 I drove the donor typewriter home and hoped it could be used as parts to resurrect the original.
 Success.